abdullahi180/Project-Khronos/README.md

 # Project-Khronos

-// This is a Team project, developing a shooting game.
+//Team project.

+This is the code for a top down arcade style shooter game with multiple maps, missions, weapons and enemy types.